 3. Chevrolet Bel Air, 195

 I don’t know about you, but to me it looks like a villain’s car, a stylish villain that is, a car that makes you want to be a villain so that you can have it.
 Another American classic on our list, but how could we not add it here.
-The Bel Air takes your breath away not only with its incredible design (inside and out) and comfortable bench seat, which comes handy when driving a classic sports car; but also with a “Super Turbo Fire V8” engine option producing 283hp with the help of fuel injection (something quite rare at the time), it came with the option of a Turboglide which allowed the car to have a continuously variable gear ratio – a difference to be noticed when changing gears, a smooth ride was introduced with a sports car.
+The Bel Air takes your breath away not only with its incredible design (inside and out) and comfortable bench seat, which comes handy when driving a classic sports car; but also with a “Super Turbo Fire V8” engine option producing 283hp with the help of fuel injection.
+It came with the option of a Turboglide which allowed the car to have a continuously variable gear ratio.

 2. MG A 1600 MK 1 Roadster, 196

 A stylish, “never getting old” sports car.
-A surprising fact about this luxurious sports car is that it was not up to the speed of sports cars at the time – falling short with a top speed of 96.1mph and acceleration 0-60 in 13.3sec, however the idea behind it was not to be fast, it was meant to introduce a “better” look for the sports cars.
+A surprising fact about this luxurious sports car is that it was not up to the speed of sports cars at the time.
+It fell short with a top speed of 96.1mph and acceleration 0-60 in 13.3sec.
+However the idea behind it was not to be fast, it was meant to introduce a “better” look for the sports cars.
 Luckily, they have succeeded beautifully.

 1. Volkswagen Beetle, 1938

-Don’t be fooled by the looks, a gem car could be hidden anywhere – it could be rusty, old, sometimes not functioning at all, that’s when you come in and save it, so it can have its old glory and fame.
+A gem car could be anywhere.
+It could be rusty, old, sometimes not functioning at all.
+That’s when you come in and save it, so it can have its old glory and fame.
 Found it far from home?
 Not to worry, we can help get it back home.
 We specialize in classic cars shipping, so, please do call us or request a car shipping quote online!
 For even more information, please review our How It Works section!
 And if your car is not ready to be driven, we can help you too – check out our how to ship a non-running vehicle guide.

 So…Which one would you go for?